JakBiel/Job_scraper/lab2/README.md

 │       │   __init__.py # Automatically generated file for package code management.
 Here, it is empty.
 │       │
-│       ├───spiders # The folder including the created Scrapy spider │       │   │   nazwa_spidera.py # The file with the job scrapper Scrapy spider
-│       │   │   __init__.py # Automatically generated file for package code management.
+│       ├───spiders # The folder including the created Scrapy spider │       │   new_offers_spider.py # The file with the job scrapper Scrapy spider │       │   __init__.py # Automatically generated file for package code management.
 Here, it is empty.
-│       │   │
-│       │   └───__pycache__ # The folder inclues compiled code of programs from .py files of "spiders" folder │       │           nazwa_spidera.cpython-310.pyc # Compiled code of program from "nazwa_spidera.py" file
-│       │           __init__.cpython-310.pyc # Compiled code of program from "__init__.py" file.
-The file doesn't do anything
 │       │
 │       └───__pycache__ # The folder inclues compiled code of programs from selected .py files of "job_scraper" folder │               pipelines.cpython-310.pyc # Compiled code of program from "pipelines.py" file